fact-project/open_crab_sample_analysis/README.md

 ## Software installation

+Besides a working python installation, you only need `curl` and `make`.

-We recommend anaconda, download here: https://www.anaconda.com/download
+For python, we recommend anaconda, download here: https://www.anaconda.com/download

 * After installing, create a new environment for the FACT analysis: